 People see all these trees and probably think it's Natural.

-'The trees have always been here; this has always been a forest.'

-People are, by Nature, delusional.
+'The trees have always been there; this has always been a forest.'
+People are, by "Nature," delusional.

-WILDERGARTEN 5.3
+WILDERGARTEN 6.2

 Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
 All photos and illustrations except as noted are by Mark Edward Vande Pol.